dpraja13/US-Agricultural-Import-Analysis-/project_ml_experimentation.md

 **Feature:** Fiscal Quarter

 **Justification:** The "Fiscal Quarter" feature is significant for both predictions as it captures temporal variations in trade activities.
 For classification, different quarters might reflect changes in import-export ratios due to seasonal demand or supply shifts, impacting dependency levels.
 In terms of seasonality, the fiscal quarter directly relates to seasonal trends and fluctuations in commodity trade, as certain products may have higher demand or production in specific quarters due to climatic or economic cycles.

+### Feature C
+**Feature:** Ratio (for dependency classification) / Commodity name (for seasonality prediction)

+**Justification:** For the dependency classification model, the "Ratio" feature (imports divided by exports) is crucial as it directly quantifies the trade balance.
+The Random Forest Classifier uses this numerical feature alongside categorical ones to determine dependency levels.
+A ratio close to 1 indicates balanced trade, while values significantly above or below 1 suggest higher import or export dependency, respectively.

+For the seasonality prediction model, the "Commodity name" feature is essential as it captures product-specific trade patterns.
+Different commodities have unique seasonal trends due to factors like production cycles, consumer demand, and industry-specific events.
+The MLPRegressor can learn these intricate patterns for each commodity, allowing it to make more accurate predictions of seasonal fluctuations in trade values

 ## Experiments for Dependency Predictions